NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 MXNet\* bridge
 ===============

-* See the README on `nGraph-MXNet`_ Integration for how to enable the bridge.
+* See the README on `nGraph-MXNet`_ Integration.

+* **Testing latency for Inference**:  See the :doc:`frameworks/testing-latency` doc for a fully-documented example how to compile and test latency with an MXNet-supported model.

-* Optional: For experimental or alternative approaches to distributed training methodologies, including data parallel training, see the MXNet-relevant sections of the docs on :doc:`distr/index` and :doc:`How to <howto/index>` topics like :doc:`howto/distribute-train`.
+* **Training**: For experimental or alternative approaches to distributed training methodologies, including data parallel training, see the MXNet-relevant sections of the docs on :doc:`distr/index` and :doc:`How to <howto/index>` topics like :doc:`howto/distribute-train`.